 For Gas pipelines, the Absolute Liability level will be determined based on Risk Value.
-The Regulations establish that Risk Value is calculated by multiplying the square of the pipeline's maximum outside diameter, measured in millimetres, by the maximum operating pressure, measured in megapascals.
-If the Company operates two or more pipelines, then the Risk Value is that of the pipeline with the highest Risk Value.
+If the Company operates two or more Gas pipelines, then the Risk Value is that of the pipeline with the highest Risk Value.

-The Risk Value should be calculated based on the Board-approved maximum operating pressure, and maximum outside diameter on a pipeline or pipeline system.
-For purposes of determining Risk Value for a given pipeline, only Board-authorized facility additions, removals, decommissionings, and deactivations should be taken into account.
+The Risk Value is calculated based on the Board-approved maximum operating pressure, and maximum outside diameter on a pipeline or pipeline system.
+For purposes of determining Risk Value for a given pipeline, only Board-authorized facility additions, removals, decommissionings, abandonments, and deactivations should be taken into account.
 Operational pressure, average pressure, or pressure taking into consideration voluntary, temporary, or Board-directed pressure or flow restrictions will not be relied on as a basis to determine Risk Value for the Absolute Liability Class.

-Unlike with Oil pipelines, Risk Value is not "additive" the same way Capacity is additive in determining the Absolute Liability Class for a Company that operates multiple Oil pipelines.
+Unlike with Oil pipelines, Risk Value is not "additive" in the same way Capacity is additive in determining the Absolute Liability Class for a Company that operates multiple Oil pipelines.
 If a Company operates multiple Gas pipelines, its Absolute Liability Class is determined based on its Gas pipeline with the highest Risk Value.